exercism/configlet/README.md

 ### Docs

-A Practice Exercise that originates from the `problem-specifications` repo must have a `.docs/instructions.md` file (and possibly a `.docs/introduction.md` file too) containing the exercise documentation from `problem-specifications`.
+A Practice Exercise that originates from the `problem-specifications` repository must have a `.docs/instructions.md` file (and possibly a `.docs/introduction.md` file too) containing the exercise documentation from `problem-specifications`.

 To check every Practice Exercise on the track for available documentation updates (exiting with a non-zero exit code if at least one update is available):